ijmccallum/ijmccallum.github.io/code-bucket-list.md

  - [ ] [WikiLogic](https://github.com/WikiLogic/WikiLogic): in progress!
  - [ ] Use [React](https://facebook.github.io/react/)? to build a learning demo that explains graphically how Molecules, atoms, sub atomic particles, fermions / bosons / spin etc works.
- - [ ] Open Source P2P social network, this must exist already: something that does not connect to a central server & can communicate over wifi / bluetooth / any other available means.
+ - [ ] Open Source P2P social network, this must exist already: something that does not connect to a central server & can communicate over wifi / bluetooth / any other available means... built on [Electron](http://electron.atom.io/)

 ---